 This is the third in a five-part series that looks into social media marketing moving into 2021.
 Part One examined the marketing industry’s ongoing challenge with understanding and processing its data, and how this contributes to poor decision-making related to social media marketing.
 Part Two took a look at some data demonstrating the ineffectiveness of social media marketing that all too many marketers seem to want to ignore.
 This post makes some suggestions on what exactly we should do about it.
 Part Four takes one of these suggestions and fleshes it out: move social out of marketing and into customer care.
 Part Five outlines the key to making this shift.

 Social media marketing effectiveness data is top-of-mind for me these days.
 I’m a part of the teaching team for the American Marketing Association’s Digital Marketing Bootcamp (if any of them get back on schedule) and we like to bring the latest industry studies and trends to our presentations.
-I’m also working on a social media marketing-related project involving quite a bit of research.
+I’m also writing a book (in its final stages!) involving quite a bit of research.
 In collaboration with Julia Roth, Director of Marketing and Communications at the University of Colorado School of Law and a top-shelf marketing mind, we found, organized, and analyzed 50 recently published reports and studies on digital and social media marketing.
 I’ve also interviewed several people who have led some interesting social media efforts for companies that were featured in published case studies.

 I’m fascinated as to why marketers are so insistent in disbelieving the data as it relates to social media marketing.
 I think it’s a combination of several factors that we can finally address and change in 2021.